Patterned Effects & Visual Texture with Gregory Wright

 Gregory Wright gave a great demo using Dry Pigments and working with Shellac in encaustic painting.
 His presentation and handouts also addressed important safety precautions when working with these substances.

 Shellac gives different results according to the time allowed to dry:

 - Wet shellac ignites and burns

 - Tacky shellac makes spidery patterns – as seen in Thea’s painting above

-- Dry shellac can be manipulated on the surface of the painting with a compact flame (such as a creme brulee torch)
+- Dry shellac can be manipulated on the surface of the painting with a compact torch flame

 Is a Shellac Encaustic painting toxic?